Since the legalise movement started becoming mainstream, all sorts of new substances, oils and products have been

-There are around 100-200 different terpenes in the cannabis plant, depending on the scientific classification.
+There are around 100-200 different terpenes in the hemp plant, depending on the scientific classification.

 A high quality full-spectrum hemp oil contains natural vitamins, minerals, essential fats, and protein.
 Some of the vitamins in hemp oil are not easily obtained in most foods.
-Thanks to all its health benefits, Hemp was a staple in a lot of ancient pantries and medicine cabinets, with records going back to the ancient Egyptians.
+Thanks to all its health benefits, Hemp was a staple in a lot of ancient pantries and medicine cabinets, with research showing use going back to the ancient Egyptians.

-All these nutrients work together to help support the body's natural ability to keep well.
-Isolating just one aspect is never as beneficial as consuming the full spectrum!
+All these nutrients are utilised together to help support the body's natural ability to keep well.
+Isolating just one aspect is never as beneficial as consuming the full spectrum.

-The primary concern that people have around cannabis products is about the THC content - the compound in the cannabis plant that is responsible for making people feel "high".
+The primary concern that people have around cannabis products is about the THC content - the compound in marijuana that is responsible for making people feel "high".

 But, as we've previously mentioned, Hemp and Marijuana are not the same thing, and the biggest difference is the THC content.

 If you live in a country where cannabis is illegal, or if you simply don’t want to consume THC yourself, then you might be concerned about THC content.

 However, due to New Zealand laws, all cannabis products must be extracted from hemp not marijuana.

 By definition, hemp contains less than 0.3% THC, meaning that the extract will also only contain negligible amounts of THC.
 These trace amounts will definitely not get you high.
 (We tested it!)